 Past board seats and initiatives include: no.w.here, London, and the editorial board of Documents of Contemporary Art for MIT Press, Cambridge, MA and Whitechapel Gallery, London.
 He has been a juror for the Film London Jarman Award, an advisor to the Sundance Lab, a juror for The Line, East London’s iconic public art walk, a juror for the Irish Pavilion at Venice, and on the jury of New Vision Film Award at CPH:DOX, to name a few such commitments.

-Major international projects include, the national representation for Cyprus at the 56th Venice Biennale, Focus: Middle East, North Africa and the Mediterranean at the Armory Show, New York, the Abraaj Group Art Prize at Art Dubai, UAE, Focus: Beyond Territory at Abu Dhabi Art, and After Acceleration, the V-A-C Pavilion at the 58th Venice Biennale.
+Major international projects include, the national representation for Cyprus at the 56th Venice Biennale, Focus: Middle East, North Africa and the Mediterranean at the Armory Show, New York, the Abraaj Group Art Prize at Art Dubai, UAE, Focus: Beyond Territory at Abu Dhabi Art, the 14th Sharjah Biennial, and the V-A-C Pavilion at the 58th Venice Biennale.

 He is a Churchill Fellow, a Fellow of the Royal Society of Arts, and a member of the International Association of Art Critics (AICA).